 Boskalis Australia Pty Ltd (BKA) commissioned Port and Coastal Solutions Pty Ltd (PCS) to undertake metocean and sediment data analysis and numerical modelling for the Cambridge Gulf (CG) Marine Sand Proposal (the proposal).
-The primary aim of this work by PCS is to analyse and interpret metocean and sediment data and undertake detailed numerical modelling to support BKA's environmental impact assessment and regulatory approval applications for the proposal.
+The primary aim of this work by PCS is to analyse and interpret metocean and sediment data and then undertake detailed numerical modelling to support BKA's environmental impact assessment and regulatory approval applications for the proposal.

-The outcomes of this work by PCS are presented in the following three documents:
+The outcomes of this work by PCS up to the end of June 2024 are presented in the following two documents:

-- PCS (2024a), Cambridge Gulf Marine and Proposal WA EP Act s38 Referral Report No. 5 Metocean & Sediment Dynamics System Understanding, Conceptual Model & Initial Modelling. - PCS (2024b), Cambridge Gulf Marine and Proposal WA EP Act s38 Referral Report No. 5: Metocean & Sediment Dynamics System Understanding, Conceptual Model & Initial Modelling.
-Annex 1: Supplementary Technical Note. - PCS (2025a), Cambridge Gulf Marine and Proposal WA EP Act s38 Referral Report No. 8: Metocean & Sediment Dynamics - Data Analysis and Numerical Modelling Report.
+- PCS (2024a), Cambridge Gulf Marine and Proposal WA EP Act s38 Referral Report No. 5 Metocean & Sediment Dynamics - System Understanding, Conceptual Model & Initial Modelling. - PCS (2024b), Cambridge Gulf Marine and Proposal WA EP Act s38 Referral Report No. 5: Metocean & Sediment Dynamics -System Understanding, Conceptual Model and Initial Modelling.
+Annex 1: Supplementary Technical Note.